Aliases for VLDLR Gene

 GeneCards Summary for VLDLR Gene

 VLDLR (Very Low Density Lipoprotein Receptor) is a Protein Coding gene.
-Diseases associated with VLDLR include cerebellar hypoplasia and mental retardation with or without quadrupedal locomotion 1 and femoral neuropathy.
-Among its related pathways are Lissencephaly gene (LIS1) in neuronal migration and development and Guidance Cues and Growth Cone Motility and Reelin signaling pathway.
+Diseases associated with VLDLR include cerebellar hypoplasia and mental retardation with or without quadrupedal locomotion 1 and cerebellar hypoplasia.
+Among its related pathways are Lissencephaly gene (LIS1) in neuronal migration and development and Guidance Cues and Growth Cone Motility.
 GO annotations related to this gene include calcium ion binding and glycoprotein binding.
 An important paralog of this gene is LRP1B.

 UniProtKB/Swiss-Prot for VLDLR Gene